Eastern coyote: Distribution

-Food
+Eastern coyote populations have recently increased in various parts of the United States, including Long Island and New York City.

+Diet

 Eastern coyotes are opportunistic omnivores and will prey on whatever is available and easy to kill or scavenge.
 Though they are known to take anything from grasshoppers to moose, the Ontario Ministry of Natural Resources lists their main prey items as rabbits, hares, and deer in the winter and small mammals, wild berries, birds, amphibians, and grasshoppers in the summer.

 Their diet shifts with the changing seasons.
 It can include, but is not limited to, insects and berries during the summer and small mammals in the fall and winter.
 As winter becomes harder later in the season, larger game such as the white-tailed deer become targeted.
 They often hunt in pairs, though deer killed by vehicles or by natural causes are more frequently scavenged.
 Researchers from the State University of New York College of Environmental Science and Forestry examined animal carcasses visited by radio-collared coyotes during the winter and summer of 2008–09.
 During the winter, only 8% of adult deer had been killed conclusively by eastern coyotes.
 The remaining 92% were scavenged by coyotes after being killed by vehicles or receiving other injuries.
 The adult deer that were taken had severe preexisting injuries, and were likely to die from other causes in the absence of coyote predation.
 In spring, fawns are targeted instead.